 - Thundershirt – a pressure jacket that can help relieve stress.
 This is only helpful if your dog is okay with wearing clothes.
 Never pair this exclusively with stressful events or the shirt will take on a negative meaning.

 - Medication – Often times dogs suffering from behavior problems can greatly benefit from behavioral medicine.
 For our NJ clients, they should see Dr. Emily Levine.
-For our NYC clients, they should see Dr. E’Lise Christensen, Dr. Andrea Tu, and Dr. Georgia Weber.
+For our NYC clients, they should see Dr. E’Lise Christensen and Dr. Andrea Tu.

 Management: Whenever possible, exercise management to prevent rehearsal of unwanted behaviors.
 This means manipulating the environment in some way.
 Forms of management include: